Josh-Thompson2222/FPGAProjectJT/index.md

 <img src="https://raw.githubusercontent.com/Josh-Thompson2222/FPGAProjectJT/main/docs/assets/images/ColourStripesSS.png">

 ## **My VGA Design Edit**
-My idea in this project was to edit the colourStripes file to include both columns and rows
+My idea in this project was to edit the colourStripes file to include both columns and rows.
+Figuring out how to work with both columns and rows added another dimension to the complexity of my code.
+Before I learned how to work with rows, I only knew how to arrange columns, so my idea was to design the French flag.
+This was a simple design as it only took ashort amount of time to calculate the total width of the screen and divide it into three equal sections for the French flag.
+Once divided evenly, I just had to set the colour of each sector.

+My second design edit was more complex as I decided to create the Swedish flag to incorporate both columns and rows.
+It was fun to work out the size dimensions of the flag and incorporate that into my project to create an accurate visualistion of the flag on my own.
 ### **Code Adaptation**
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.
 ### **Simulation**